christianscalvo/website_01/core/blog_posts/2025-12-30-RUoH-Comic-Release.md

 The long-term goal is to animate the main Research Unit of Horrors storyline, with a more focused narrative and higher stakes.
 Side-Quests help us get there without rushing creative decisions.

-More pages will start appearing soon.
+More pages and chapters will start coming out soon.